kylekarpack/facebook-exif/README.md

 ## Usage

-1. To start, [download your photos](https://www.facebook.com/dyi/) from Facebook.
-After extracting the photos, target
-2. From the `bin/` folder, download the executable matching your operating system and architecture:
+1. Download the utility.
+From the `bin/` folder, download the executable matching your operating system and architecture:
    - [Windows x86](bin/win-x86/fix-fb-meta.exe)
    - [Windows x64](bin/win-x64/fix-fb-meta.exe)
    - [MacOS AMD x64](bin/darwin-amd64/fix-fb-meta)
    - [MacOS ARM x64](bin/darwin-arm64/fix-fb-meta)
    - [Linux AMD x64](bin/linux-amd64/fix-fb-meta)
    - If you need another version, please open an issue or feel free to compile your own!
+2. To start, [download your photos](https://www.facebook.com/dyi/) from Facebook.
+3. Extract the downloaded archive.
+Note the `photos_and_videos` directory - you'll need to target this later
-3. Run the CLI per instructions below
+4. Run the CLI per instructions below

 Example usage:
 ```